compoundjs/guides/basics/crash-course.md

         render();
     });

-It will render view 'lists/index' located in `./app/views/lists/index.ejs`.
+It will render view 'lists/index' located in `./app/views/lists/index.ejs` within layout.
+Layout is some view wrapping target view.
+Rendered view passed into layout as `body` variable.
+To render view without layout you can specify `{layout: false}` as param or `render` method, or just `this.layout = false` inside controller action.
+You also can specify what layout you want to render using `c.layout('name');` method of controller context:

+    action('landing', function(c) {
+        c.layout('welcome');
+    });